dmbarbour/glas/docs/GlasProg.md

 In the former case, the latter is a trivial optimization.
 In the latter case, I imagine I'll still want primitives to support hierarchical transactions and backtracking, in which case we can support the former after introducing a little intermediate state, e.g. set a register within a hierarchical transaction to decide which branch to take.
 I'd prefer to avoid intermediate state as a requirement for conditionals, so I slightly favor the first option.

 As a simplistic structure, we could support something like `"try Cond then P1 else P2"`, equivalent to `"atomic Cond; P1"` if Cond passes, P2 otherwise.
-Then we introduce primitives such as `(%eq Reg1 Reg2)` that cause the current transaction to 'fail' if conditions aren't met.
-In the simplest case, Cond consists only of such read-only operations, thus can be evaluated without the overhead of hierarchical transactions.
+Then we introduce primitives such as `(%eq Reg1 Reg2)` that cause the transaction to 'fail' if conditions aren't met.

 However, the atomic nature of Cond can hinder some composition (and decomposition) of programs.
 Relevantly, we'll often have some shared prefix: